 \section{Algorithm}

 The proposed method is summarized in Algorithm~\ref{alg:train} and Algorithm~\ref{alg:test}.
 Algorithm~\ref{alg:train} provides the steps using in training \method.
 Algorithm~\ref{alg:test} summarizes the procedure for estimating uncertainty from \gls{md}.
 At regular intervals of the training process, validation is performed, and the train feature representations are clustered using X-Means.
 The time complexity for X-Means is O(log K), where K is the number of clusters.
 The train features are reduced in dimension using PCA, which has a complexity of O($nd^2$+$d^3$), where $n$ is the number of train data and $d$ is the feature dimension.
-Mahalanobis distance calculation requires calculating mean and the covariance matrix, which has a complexity of O(n) and O($nd'^2$), where $d'$ is the PCA reduced feature dimension.
+Mahalanobis distance calculation requires calculating mean and the covariance matrix, which has a complexity of O($nd'$) and O($d'^3$), where $d'$ is the PCA reduced feature dimension.

-The algorithm requires the mean and covariance matrix calculation to be performed only once, at the end of the training.
-During inference, only the mean and covariance matrix from the train data is used to calculate the Mahalanobis distance for all the test points.
+Note that the operations such as the PCA covariance calculation and eigenvalue decomposition, and inverse covariance calculation for \gls{md} is to be performed only once, at the end of the training.
+During inference, the calculated mean and inverse covariance matrix can be used to calculate the Mahalanobis distance for all the test points.